 Paribus is a very interesting app for online shoppers.
-The platform allows its users to take advantage of numerous refund and discount policies at major retailers and is almost totally automatic.
+The platform allows its users to take advantage of numerous refund and discount policies at major retailers and is almost totally effortless.
 Paribus is owned by Capital One (the massive credit card company/bank).

 Best of all, Paribus is totally free.